UMWEDU/umw-essentials-sync/_pages/wellness.md

 <h3>IMPORTANT NOTE:</h3>
 Students who do not submit their health form to the Student Health Center by the due date will have a hold placed on their accounts and will not be able to register for next-semester classes until their completed form is turned in.

-The Health Center’s self-care center on the first floor of Lee Hall is available 24/7 and offers students:
+The Health Center’s self-care center on the first floor of Lee Hall is available when Lee Hall is open and offers students:
 <ul>
  	<li>free access to disposable thermometers</li>
  	<li>small quantities of over-the-counter remedies for colds, headaches, and other minor ailments</li>
  	<li>condoms</li>
  	<li>a large selection of literature on a variety of topics ranging from cold care to body art.</li>
 </ul>
 Other services available for small additional fees include
 <ul>